awsdocs/aws-systems-manager-user-guide/doc_source/create-ssm-doc.md

-# Creating Systems Manager documents<a name="create-ssm-doc"></a>
+# Creating SSM documents<a name="create-ssm-doc"></a>

-If the Systems Manager public documents don't perform all the actions you want to perform on your AWS resources, you can create your own SSM documents\.
+If the AWS Systems Manager public documents don't perform all the actions you want to perform on your AWS resources, you can create your own SSM documents\.
+You can also clone SSM documents using the console\.
+Cloning documents copies content from an existing document to a new document that you can modify\.
 When you create a new `Command` or `Policy` document, we recommend that you use schema version 2\.2 or later so you can take advantage of the latest features, such as document editing, automatic versioning, sequencing, and more\.

 ## Writing SSM document content<a name="writing-ssm-doc-content"></a>